Fanjie-Li/Curriculum-Vitae/content/project/master_thesis/index.md

 - Implemented the Multitasking test using PsychoPy based on specifications in literature, and refined an existing Python-based N-Back Test for assessing participants’ working memory capacity.
 - Conceived the conceptual framework.
 Performed data cleansing and analysis using Python and R.

+**Working Papers:**
+- Optimizing Background Music for Learning: The Role of Music Characteristics, Task Load, and Learners’ Cognitive Capacity
+- Profiling the Music Preference of Learners: A Field Study.

 **Gallery:**